Unsupervised risk factor identification across cancer types and data modalities via explainable artificial intelligence: Discussion

 \section{Discussion}

 In this study, we introduced a novel optimization framework for training neural networks to identify prognostically distinct patient subgroups across diverse cancer types and data modalities.
 Our approach addresses a fundamental challenge in oncology: how to leverage the wealth of available patient data to uncover clinically meaningful risk factors without relying on extensive manual feature engineering.
-By formalizing the core optimization problem of survival-based clustering itself, we have proposed a universal framework that enables (1) optimal stratification of patients based into prognostically distinct subgroups (2) flexibly across diverse clinical input modalities and (3) irrespective of model architecture.
+By formalizing the core optimization problem of survival-based clustering without prior knowledge of class labels, we have proposed a universal framework that enables (1) optimal stratification of patients based into prognostically distinct subgroups (2) flexibly across diverse clinical input modalities and (3) irrespective of model architecture.

 In this context, it is important to note, that primary scope of this research was to develop novel methodology for training neural networks to be employed in cancer care and for uncovering novel risk factors, rather than to create a specific clinical application.
 This distinction is relevant, as our goal was to establish a generalizable framework that could serve as a foundation for future application-specific developments across oncology.